Last Updated on

 - Plan N: $79.06

 It is important to keep in mind that all Medicare supplements are federally standardized.
-This means they must cover the same exact benefits, makes shopping around a critical step in the decision process for Medicare supplements.
+This means they must cover the same exact benefits and makes shopping around a critical step in the decision process for Medicare supplements.
 Because of this, be sure to check out the other important factors that should be driving your Medicare supplement decision.

 Special Discounts From Mutual of Omaha